Years ago, I worked with a woman who would back into a parking spot every morning when she arrived at work.

 3. It’s actually more challenging to back your car into a spot without vehicles on either side.
 When there are vehicles to your left and right, you are able to use them as guides when backing into your spot.
 Without these vehicles, you only have the lines on the pavement to guide you, and these are considerably harder to see when driving in reverse.
 Two of the three times that I had to readjust my car occurred when backing into a spot with empty spots on either side.

 4. I never felt safer about driving forward when leaving the parking spot.
 Whether I am driving forward or reverse when exiting a parking spot, I am driving slowly and cautiously at all times.
 I am checking to ensure that there are no vehicles or pedestrians in the lane.
-Frankly, I just don’t think it’s very difficult to drive in forward or reverse from a parking spot, and even if there was a toddler in the parking lot, wandering around without supervision (something I have never seen in my life), I think I would see that child regardless of the direction that I am driving.
+Frankly, I just don’t think it’s very difficult to drive forward or reverse from a parking spot, and even if there was a toddler in the parking lot, wandering around without supervision (something I have never seen in my life), I think I would see that child regardless of the direction that I am driving.

 Honestly, if I continued to back into parking spots for the rest of my life, I think there is a much greater chance of me hitting an adjacent car while parking than ever hitting a person, and statistics back up this claim.

 If I’m backing out of a parking spot, I can do all these things without delaying anyone.
-I can take my time because I am safely tucked away into my own spot.
+I can take my time because I am safely tucked away in my own spot.
 When I’m in the middle of the lane with other vehicles waiting to find a spot, this process becomes a serious delay for others.

 If everyone backed into their parking spots, I am convinced that parking lots would become nightmares to drive through.
 Vehicles would constantly be delayed as drivers executed the required steps to back into a parking spot.

 In the end, my former colleague was right.
 The only good reason to back into a parking spot is to get the hell out of the parking spot a little faster.
-While you will ultimately lose more time backing into the spot than you will save driving forward when you leave, it guess it makes sense if you’re a bank robber in need of a quick getaway, a Patriots fan hoping to exit the parking lot in less than an hour, or a woman who really, really hates her job.
+While you will ultimately lose more time backing into the spot than you will save driving forward when you leave, it does make sense if you’re a bank robber in need of a quick getaway, a Patriots fan hoping to exit the parking lot in less than an hour, or a woman who really, really hates her job.

 Otherwise, stop backing into parking spots.
 It makes no sense.